icub-tech-iit/training-programming-best-practices/unittest-course-part/src/TRAINING.md

 ```

-The use of the inheritance tecnique tightly couples parent class with child class.
-It is harder to reuse the code and write unit.
+The use of the inheritance technique tightly couples parent class with child class.
+It is harder to reuse the code and write units.
-Best choice: **dependance injection**.
+Best choice: **dependency injection**.

 ![alt text](../img/ut007.png)